Chapter 2:

 THE RETURN OF THE WARHAMMER HERO: FIRST STEPS

 The only secret my father never allowed either me or Ayume to know was the reason behind his strange attachment to it.
 And though we never understood it, Ayume and I grew so used to it that we stopped questioning why he always wore it.
 That’s also why she neglected to mention it to the police when he went missing—something I only learned a year later when she drunkenly confessed it to me.
 At the time I was angry, but eventually I brushed it off as irrelevant.
 Looks like I was wrong.
-The truth was, no one could possibly know about the watch, nor how important it was to my father, unless someone close to him—or family—had shared that detail.
+The truth is, no one could possibly know about the watch, nor how important it was to my father, unless someone close to him—or family—had shared that detail.

 “If my words aren’t enough to convince you… perhaps his will.”

 “Gugu.”
-That was the childish nickname my father used for me when I was little, up until I begged him to stop back in elementary school.
+That is the childish nickname my father used for me when I was little, up until I begged him to stop back in elementary school.
 Once again, a detail that would be near impossible for anyone else to know.

 “What is this?”
-I asked.
+I ask.

-Vanily remained silent.
+Vanily remains silent.

-The message read:
+The message reads:

 “My precious Gugu, ten years have passed since I was taken from this world, summoned to fulfill a vital role in Spilleplade.
 Not a single day has gone by without me longing to see you again.
 But though the link to Earth has reopened, duty binds me here, and so I’ve entrusted Vanily—the strongest, most loyal woman I know—to bring you safely to me.
 A war rages here that threatens to swallow my kingdom in ruin, and I need you to take on the role fate now places upon your shoulders.
 I need you to inherit my mantle as the Warhammer Hero.
 I know it will be hard to believe the words of a stranger, even if she carries my beloved watch as proof.
 Relinquishing it was painful, but necessary.
 Yet I trust that you will not only recognize my handwriting, but also feel the weight of my heart in every word.
 I know your head must be flooded with doubts, but in time, they will all be answered.
 For now, you must stay safe.
 My enemies already know a new Warhammer Hero has been chosen—my son.
 They will not rest until they find and destroy you.
 Place your trust in Vanily.
 She will protect you with her life.
 I know we’ll meet again soon, Gugu.
 Good luck.”